In this section

 There are a variety of licences related to the sale and supply of alcohol.

-Application fees can be found in our Fees and Charges under Environmental Services.
+Application fees for business licences can be found in our Fees and Charges under Sale and Supply of Alcohol Act.

 You can pay online, over the counter at our service centre or by calling us on 0800 474 834.

 If you want to sell or supply alcohol at your premises, you will need a licence.
 The type of licence depends on the way you intend to sell alcohol.
 Applications for an alcohol licence must be lodged with the Council.
 It is recommended you contact us to discuss and set up a time to lodge your application.